zacoppotamus/networked-flows-notebooks/readme.md

 Most of you use Windows so I suggest you follow this guide [here](https://www.youtube.com/watch?v=i0DCPOiNK4A&ab_channel=AmitThinks).

-After installation:

-In the Windows terminal run these commands (one line at a time, then press ENTER):
+After installation, in the Windows terminal run these commands (one line at a time, then press ENTER):

 ```
 conda create --name networked-flows python=3.11